 as in MySQL Server distributions:

-mysql_config displays flags needed to compile C applications to use MySQL Connector/C. This utility is a shell script and is included only for Unix systems.
+mysql_config displays flags needed to compile C applications to use Connector/C. This utility is a shell script and is included only for Unix systems.
 See mysql_config — Display Options for Compiling Clients.

 my_print_defaults displays the options that are present in option groups within option files.
 See my_print_defaults — Display Options from Option Files.